Alexander the Invincible

 The temple oracle was one of the most famous in antiquity and was famed for being able to answer difficult question.
 According tradition he was descended from the heroes Heracles and Perseus.
 Both of these heroes had visited the oracle in their lifetime, and Alexander thought it appropriate that he should visit it as well.
 When he reached the oracle in its oasis, the priest gave him the traditional salutation of a pharaoh, as son of Ammon; Alexander consulted the oracle and: Oracle proclaimed Alexander the son of Deus - Amon (Zeus).
 It changed his life for ever.

-Send remarks or suggestions to: John
+Send remarks or suggestions: Contact us

 © 1996 - 2000 by John J. Popovic